danvega/danvega-dev/newsletter/2022/05/02/vacation-conferences.md

 A few days later I got notice that I had been accepted to [Code on the Beach](https://www.codeonthebeach.com/).
 This conference also takes place in FL but this time we move up the coast to Atlantic Beach.
 I have heard some great things about this conference and I was excited to hear I will be joined by a couple of coworkers.
 In this talk, you will learn how to build Full Stack Java applications with Spring Boot.

+### Kansas City Developer Conference (KCDC)

+Late on Friday I found out that I was accepted to KCDC.
+This will be my first time speaking at this conference and I am really looking forward to it.
+I will be presenting with my friend and coworker Nate Schutta.
+In this talk we will be presenting on Spring Recipes: A Collection of Common Sense Solutions.

 ## VMware

 I celebrated 3 months last week at VMware!
 I can’t remember the last time I was this happy at work.
 The company I work for is amazing on so many levels.
 I get to go to work every single day and do what I love with a really great team.